timothylimyl/SpaceApps_Hackathon/README.md

 NDVI (green).
 Greener regions, i.e towards the end of the spectrum suggests healthier vegetation and yellowish regions suggest the contrary.

-Thus, we can integrate these open-source satelitte imagery to our smartphone app and provide the technology to smallholder farmers to improve the crop production of their farms.